Incident and Crash Investigation

-Incident and Accident Investigation is the single most important tool for improving OHS management performance in terms of risk and cost reduction.
-Murcotts provides training for those with risk management responsibilities as well as for Fleet Managers, OH&S and Human Resources representatives.
+Incident and Accident Investigation is the single most important tool for improving Work Place Health and Safety management performance in terms of risk and cost reduction.
+Murcotts provides training for those with risk management responsibilities as well as for Fleet Managers, Work Place Health and Safety and Human Resources representatives.

-Murcotts can provide facilitators to assist your teams conduct investigations objectively to ensure a reduction in your exposure to OHS and other business risks, as well as ensure compliance with HSE legislative requirements.
+Murcotts can provide facilitators to assist your teams conduct investigations objectively to ensure a reduction in your exposure to Work Place Health and Safety and other business risks, as well as ensure compliance with HSE legislative requirements.

 Incident and crash investigations serve as useful training opportunities in hazard identification and risk management for those who participate.

-Murcotts draws a strong distinction between internal investigations for OH&S purposes and external investigations conducted by various authorities such as the Coroner, Police or WorkCover.
+Murcotts draws a strong distinction between internal investigations for Work Place Health and Safety purposes and external investigations conducted by various authorities such as the Coroner, Police or WorkCover.
 The latter may include forensic analysis which is not the domain of in-house investigations.
 Such external investigations are likely to result in legal actions and prosecutions.
 Internal investigations on the other hand, must establish effective corrective actions that will prevent recurrence of similar crash types.

 The six stage group problem solving model systematically guides the investigators through a process that targets causal factors and avoids judgement, blame and emotional solutionism.